Aim

 Well,

-of the retina is a small indentation named the 'fovea', also known as
+retina is a small indentation named the 'fovea', also known

-'fovea centralis'.
-Without getting technical and detailed (come to a
+as 'fovea centralis'.
+Without getting technical and detailed

 This awareness